martindow/dropwizard-hazelcast-session/README.md

 A Dropwizard bundle for providing clustered session replication using Hazelcast distributed maps.

 **Note** This jar has not yet been published to a public repository.
-Very much TODO.
+TODO.

 Getting Started